 Where does Saint Helena fit in?

 Established in 1995, Saint Helena AVA is small, sub-district of Napa Valley, with approximately 9,000 acres under vine.
 It takes its name from Mount Saint Helena.
 And it’s home to some of California’s most famous wineries (Beringer, Charles Krug, Corison, Duckhorn, Freemark Abbey, Heitz, and Joseph Phelps to name just a few).
+If you’re looking for info on these and more we did a round up of Saint Helena Wineries you may enjoy.

 Saint Helena is one of Napa’s warmer sub-AVAs, only Calistoga to the north is warmer (it’s counter-intuitive, but it’s a lot warmer in the northern parts of Napa and cooler in the southern parts).
 Saint Helena gets a degree of protection from its western hills (which also provide heat reflection), and consequently has less fog and wind influence than AVAs to the south.
 Summer temperatures often reach 90°F. The warmth makes it perfect for producing rich, structured reds from Cabernet Sauvignon and Zinfandel.
 White wines aren’t terribly common in St. Helena, but a handful of producers are making Sauvignon Blanc.